av0ed/ui-component-library/README.md

 > (GreatFrontEnd Projects) is a platform to build high quality project
 > challenges with beautiful & modular designs, guided by ex-FAANG senior
 > engineers and an active community.

+This project is mirrored on Github at: https://github.com/av0ed/ui-component-library